 The textbook for this class is new: Debra J. DeWitte, et al, Gateways to Art.
 Understanding the Visual Arts.
 Second edition (Thames &Hudson, 2015).
 It's a good book, well-written and interesting-rare for a college text.
-But its newness also makes it expensive (retail \$104; rent \$45).
+But its newness also makes it expensive (retail \$134; rent \$38).
 If you are a vigilant note taker, it is possible to do quite well in this class without it.
 But if you are not doing well, the very first question I'm going to ask you is: "Have you been reading along in the text book?"
 Copies of the text are on reserve in the library.
+It is possible to use the earlier edition of this book; you will have to adjust the page numbers for the readings on the class schedule to accommodate your edition.